 There's a new poll out there, ladies and gentlemen, from the Clinton News Network and opinion research.

-Blacks and whites, optimistic and pretty much in agreement that progress has been made towards civil rights uh leader Martin Luther King's dream of equality in American society.
+Blacks and whites, optimistic and pretty much in agreement that progress has been made towards civil rights leader Martin Luther King's dream of equality in American society.

-Surveys numbers also show that Americans are more ready for a black president than a female president.
+Surveys, numbers also show that Americans are more ready for a black president than a female president.

 Right.

-And the uh wilder effect.
+And the wilder effect.

 Can we discuss the wilder effect in these polls?